w3c/wai-tutorials/source/images/index.html.erb.md

 when they are not accessible.
 Accessible images prove to be beneficial in many situations such as:

--   **People using screen readers:** The text alternative can be read aloud or rendered as Braille,
+-   **People using screen readers:** The text alternative can be read aloud or rendered as Braille
--   **People using speech input software:** Users can put the focus onto a button or linked image with a single voice command,
+-   **People using speech input software:** Users can put the focus onto a button or linked image with a single voice command
--   **People browsing speech-enabled websites:** The text alternative can be read aloud,
+-   **People browsing speech-enabled websites:** The text alternative can be read aloud
--   **Mobile web users:** Images can be turned off, especially for data-roaming,
+-   **Mobile web users:** Images can be turned off, especially for data-roaming
--   **Search engine optimization:** Images become indexable by search engines.
+-   **Search engine optimization:** Images become indexable by search engines

 {::nomarkdown}